10 Types of Softwood and Their Uses Explained

 • Dust Generation: Cutting and sanding MDF produces fine dust that can be harmful if inhaled; protective masks are recommended.

-• Not Suitable for Outdoor Use: MDF generally lacks resistance to weather and moisture unless specially treated.
+• Not Suitable for Outdoor Use: It generally lacks resistance to weather and moisture unless specially treated.

 Why Choose AtoZWoodCompany for Your MDF Board Needs?